GBCommunity/PrologCodeBase/README.md

 PrologCodeBase
 ==============

 Getting started with logic programming in Prolog.
 Simple assignments for beginners.
 Read more about prolog here: http://www.swi-prolog.org/

+Assignment 1: The Family Tree